 Everywhere there are small openings in the walls which we interpret as windows for ventilation and illumination.
 In the filled, inner series of rooms, larger stones block the windows.
 Furthermore, the walls are covered with plaster which has been renewed or improved with the addition of a second layer.

-C 14 analysis of charcoal recovered from a sounding yielded a chronological window of AD 240 – 330 – i.e., late Meroitic to early post-Meroitic times.
+C 14 analysis of charcoal recovered from the trenches yielded a chronological window of AD 240 – 330 – i.e., late Meroitic to early post-Meroitic times.
 The pottery found confirms this dating.

 Umm Ruweim 2

 The precinct of Umm Ruweim 2 lies about 400 m. east of the complex Umm Ruweim 1.
 Nowadays the structure gives the impression of a dam-like stone enclosure with an area of ca. 67 x 67 m.
 The courtyard has centered entrances in both the east and west.
 Geophysical investigation could discern a structure made of mud brick (?) inside, similar to those of Umm Ruweim 1 and Quweib.

 There is a cemetery with 45 “box graves” which seem to have been constructed from stone blocks of the south perimeter wall near which they are located.
 Even though the precise dating of this cemetery is not known, its presence suggests that the precinct was presumably erected before Medieval times and no longer in use by the Christian era.